mikependon/RepoDB/Docs/pages/connection.rst

 **Why passing the fields arguments?**

 Be aware on this behavior since this is a merge operation.
 By default, the library will use the database columns of the `Order` entity.
-If the values to that fields has not been set, then `MergeAll` operation will set it to `null` in the database.
+If the values to that fields were not specified, then the `MergeAll` operation will set it to `null` in the database.
 By setting the `fields` argument, it will only merge the listed `fields` in the batch operations.

 **Note**: Use the table-name-based calls if the scenario is to only merge targetted columns.